dadul96/FileRenamer/README.md

 # FileRenamer
-This windows programm automatically renames files in the selected directory and the subdirectories, if selected so.
+This windows program automatically renames files in the selected directory and the subdirectories, if selected so.
 It can replace spaces or hyphens with underscores.

 ![](screenshot.png)